-To further build on this controlled, short-term study, MarineFisheries will conduct a large scale sampling of vegetation characteristics under existing private docks and piers across the Massachusetts coast using the same sampling approach employed in the dock matrix study.
-Specifically, clip plot samples of marsh vegetation aboveground biomass will be collected under docks and from adjacent unshaded control locations to quantify any changes in marsh stem density, height, biomass, and elemental composition a) in relation to unshaded areas and b) in relation to different dock designs.
+To further build on this controlled short-term study, MassBays, through the 2014 MassBays Research and Planning Grant funded MarineFisheries to conduct a large scale survey of vegetation characteristics under existing private docks and piers along coastal Massachusetts using the same survey approach employed in the 2013 dock matrix study.
+Specifically, clip plot samples of marsh vegetation were collected to measure aboveground biomass under docks and piers, and from adjacent unshaded control locations in order to quantify changes in marsh stem density, height, biomass, and elemental composition a) in relation to unshaded areas, and b) in relation to different dock designs.

-Data generated from this project, combined with data being generated from the 2013 Study, will provide managers with information on dock shading impacts for use in future planning and regulation of coastal development.
-These data may be used to assess whether existing regulations are effectively minimizing impacts to marsh vegetation and if not, may point to revised guidelines to achieve minimization and ideally avoidance of impacts.
-Such data will help coastal towns with future management decisions pertaining to dock and pier proliferation across existing salt marsh habitats.
+Data generated from this project, combined with data generated from the 2013 study, will provide managers with information on dock shading impacts for use in future planning and regulation of coastal development.
+These data may be used to refine existing regulations to effectively minimize impacts to marsh vegetation and will help coastal towns with future management decisions pertaining to dock and pier proliferation across existing salt marsh habitats.